kimfucious/canvas-Image-slider/README.md

 -   [Lorem Picsum](https://picsum.photos/) is used for images.
 The last image is 1084, but there are gaps.
 -   Logic has been put in place to download valid IDs prior to starting the slide show.
+-   When running in dev, you will notice some weird behavior (e.g. images changing randomly) due to the fact that React, running in strict mode, does things twice.
+This does not happen in prod.

 ## To Do